-In last love-letter to Democrat Party, outgoing Argus Political reporter slobbers over Democrats while ignoring reality
+In last love-letter to Democrat Party, outgoing Argus political reporter slobbers over Democrats while ignoring reality

 Even more importantly and a fact completely glossed over if not utterly ignored by Kazcke, reality is also the fact of the colossal candidate recruiting failure by the current South Dakota Democrat Party’s leadership team which left a majority of State Senate seats uncontested by Democrats, including seats representing Watertown, Aberdeen, Huron, Madison, Mitchell, Brookings, and Pierre.
 I might be remiss if I also didn’t mention all the vacant house seats.

-I mean, really – How does it escape the notice of the newspaper’s political reporter that a political party – who’s literal purpose is to help get candidates elected – has fallen so flat on it’s face that their number of candidates for the State Senate is rivaled by the Libertarian Party, which has 153,000 members fewer than the Democrats do?
-Granted, some of the Libertarian candidates range are unelectable goofballs, but they at least got them to put their name on the line.
+I mean, really.
+How does it escape the notice of the newspaper’s political reporter that a political party – who’s literal purpose is to help get candidates elected – has fallen so flat on it’s face that their number of candidates for the State Senate is rivaled by the Libertarian Party, which has 153,000 members fewer than the Democrats do?
+Granted, some of the Libertarian candidates are utterly unelectable goofballs, but they at least their party scared up some people and got them to put their name on the line.

 But you don’t read about that in Kaczke’s outgoing piece.
 In fact, you don’t get any discouraging words.
 Just forget about all that bad stuff.
-And not mention the fact the State Democrat Party couldn’t manage to field a Congressional candidate.
+And not mention the fact the State Democrat Party couldn’t manage to field a Congressional candidate for the first time in modern history.

 Because as far as the outgoing reporter is concerned, it’s the Democrat Party, so all is good.